NOTE 2 - GOING CONCERN AND MANAGEMENT’S LIQUIDITY PLANS

 NOTE 2 – GOING CONCERN AND MANAGEMENT’S LIQUIDITY PLANS

-As of June 30, 2019, the Company had cash of $10,333,966 and working capital of $9,226,334.
-The Company raised approximately $8,619,000 through the sale of common stock, $4,618,000 from the exercise of previously issued warrants and $445,000 from the exercise of previously issued options during the six months ended June 30, 2019 and approximately $1,100,000 subsequent to June 30, 2019 (See Note 12).
-During the six months ended June 30, 2019, the Company used net cash in operating activities of $7,641,965.
+As of March 31, 2017, the Company had cash of $1,244,126 and working capital deficit (current liabilities in excess of current assets) of $2,159,560 principally due to the inclusion of non-cash derivative and warrant liabilities recorded in current liabilities.
+In addition, the Company raised approximately $1,800,000 in three months ended March 31, 2017 through the sale of common stock and warrants and approximately $865,000 subsequent to March 31, 2017 (See Note 12).
+As of March 31, 2017, excluding the derivative and warrant liabilities, the Company’s working capital would have been $440,219.
+During the three months ended March 31, 2017, the Company used net cash in operating activities of $1,609,841.
 These conditions raise substantial doubt about the Company’s ability to continue as a going concern.
-Management believes that the Company has sufficient funds to meet its research and development and other funding requirements for at least the next 10 months.
+Management believes that the Company has sufficient funds to meet its research and development and other funding requirements for at least the next 4 months.

 The Company’s primary source of operating funds since inception has been cash proceeds from private placements of common and preferred stock.
 The Company has experienced net losses and negative cash flows from operations since inception and expects these conditions to continue for the foreseeable future.
-The Company will require additional financing to fund future operations.
-Further, the Company does not have any commercial products available for sale and there is no assurance that the Company will be able to generate cash flow to fund operations.
-In addition, there can be no assurance that the Company’s research and development will be successfully completed or that any product will be commercially viable.
+The Company has stockholders’ deficiencies at March 31, 2017 and requires additional financing to fund future operations.
+Further, the Company does not have any commercial products available for sale and there is no assurance that if approval of their products is received that the Company will be able to generate cash flow to fund operations.
+In addition, there can be no assurance that the Company’s research and development will be successfully completed or that any product will be approved or commercially viable.